Mailman Group: MVIP

-MVIP acts as a marketplace for sports and entertainment for Chinese customers.
+MVIP serves as a marketplace tailored to Chinese consumers, focusing on sports and entertainment offerings.

 FansTang

 Fanstang is a company developed in partnership with China Branding Group to connect US Celebrities with their Chinese fans.
 Fanstang is an entertainment platform now established as the largest management firm for China-specific media accounts for US celebrities.

-Mailman publishes annual Red Card reports, a comprehensive study on how top European football clubs fare in China's social media landscape.
+Mailman annually releases the Red Card reports, which analyze the performance of top European football clubs within the Chinese social media environment.